 Rahab’s New Identity

 Rahab is still known even today as “Rahab the harlot” because this is what the bible calls her.
 No doubt, this title is how she defined herself, and how she was defined by her community.
 Her profession, her occupation, her trade, was to sell her body to men for sex.
 In her society her profession was more acceptable than it would be in ours, we like to think, but even then she would have been looked down on – women who are easy with their favours or who sell them are despised by all, no matter what period of time or what culture they live in.
 Even today, men who have sex with as many women as they can are smiled upon benignly as just sowing their wild oats.
-But when an unmarried woman is sexually active she is called a slut, even by the very men who have sex with her or, if married, a whore.
+But when a woman is sexually active she is called a slut and/or a whore, even by the very men who have sex with her.
 Some kinder or less vulgar souls may refer to her as “a fallen woman”; but whichever term one uses, none of them are respectful or kind.

 Rahab’s Remarkable Faith